Hematies/PredicMem25/README.md

 The file [src/testbench/main.cpp](src/testbench/main.cpp) file can be modified to call to a custom implementation (given as top function) of a hardware module.
 For example, it is possible modify the code to call a top function of SGASP based on a single pipeline design, like `prefetchWithSGASPWithNopWithDataflow()`.
 The file [src/testbench/experimentation.hpp](src/testbench/experimentation.hpp) includes validation models for monitoring the functioning of the target module.

 A trace header file has to be indicated through the command-line interface for the validation.
 In our work, the header is used for locating the trace files, and we employ a trace format for each hardware module to validate.
 They can be checked in the documentation in src/testbench/README.md.
-In this repository, we provide the traces that were used for the experimentation shown in [the report](report.pdf).
+In this repository, the directory [traces_gasp/](traces_gasp/) contains the traces that were used for the experimentation shown in [the report](report.pdf).

 Finally, in order to run the validation, either C-simulation or co-simulation are the available options in Vitis HLS.
 The C-simulation can be started simply by clicking `Project` > `Run C simulation`.
 In the case of a co-simulation, the target hardware module of src/top/top.cpp has to be synthesised first, and then the process can start by clicking `Solution` > `Run C/RTL Cosimulation`.